-In fact, during WWII, when America joined the Allies, they needed kapok to fill Mae Wests or life preservers for the navy.
+In fact, during WWII, when America joined the Allies, they needed kapok to fill thousands of Mae Wests (life preservers).
 As Indonesia was held by the Japanese there was no kapok available.
 So schools in the United States were called upon to send their students out into the fields to gather milkweed floss and it was actually found to have a better flotation score than kapok.
 This comic-style poster from 1941 tells the story - thanks to monarchflyway.com for sharing.

 Nectar is sweet!

 But I digress!
 The other type of plant that all butterflies need is a nectar source: bright, colourful flowers that are loaded with nectar.
 Butterflies are pollinators, like bees, so as they extend their proboscis deep into the centre of a flower they collect pollen which they then leave in another flower, allowing fertilisation of the flowers and in the end producing seeds or fruit.
 It is estimated that ¾ of our food depends on pollination!